admahood/topmodel/Readme.md

 # Topmodel R package

-Initial dump of the code of the Topmodel R package, available on CRAN:
+Abandoned R package that used to be available on CRAN:

 https://cran.r-project.org/package=topmodel